steph-xue/tenzies-game/README.md

 &nbsp;

 **Scoreboard**
-  - The scoreboard will show the player's previous best scores with the lowest number of rolls and quickest time to achieve a tenzies win
+  - The scoreboard will show the player's previous best scores with the lowest number of rolls to achieve a tenzies win and quickest time to achieve a tenzies win
   - All scores are stored in the player's computer's local storage

 <br><br>